treehouses/treehouses.github.io/pages/vi/sshpi.md

 ### Add SSH key to the Raspberry Pi

 To add your SSH key to your Raspberry Pi you first need to copy your public key.
-Since you did copy this same key to already github you can see it by navigating with your browser to `https://github.com/<yourgithubusername>.keys` or by running Linux/macOS from command line you can run `wget -O- -q https://github.com/<yourgithubusername>.keys`.
+Since you copied this same key to github already, you can see it by navigating with your browser to `https://github.com/<yourgithubusername>.keys` or by running Linux/macOS from command line you can run `wget -O- -q https://github.com/<yourgithubusername>.keys`.

 Now you can add the public key to run: `sudo treehouses sshkey add "your SSH key"` (copy-paste your SSH key in between the quotes) or just `sudo treehouses sshkey github adduser <yourgithubusername>`.